miekg/learninggo/packages.md

 N> documentation and test functions.
 It will make your code better and it N> shows that you really put in the effort.

-The Go test suite also allows you to incorperate example functions which serve as documentation *and* as tests.
+The Go test suite also allows you to incorporate example functions which serve as documentation *and* as tests.
 These functions need to start with `Example`.

 {callout="//"}